nhsconnect/gpconnect/pages/accessrecord/accessrecord_design.md

 tags: [design,getcarerecord]
 sidebar: accessrecord_sidebar
 permalink: accessrecord_design.html
-summary: "Overview of the design decisions made in relation to the Access Record capability"
+summary: "Overview of the design decisions made in relation to the Access Record HTML capability"
 ---

 <a href="#" class="back-to-top">Back to Top</a>